10 Mods to Avoid for Your Lifted Dodge Ram

 What to do With Your Lifted Dodge Ram

 Start off with a bed liner.
 Many manufacturers already offer this when you make the truck purchase, but there are many options out there.
-You can choose a spray-in or plastic insert.
+You can choose a spray-in or plastic insert for your Big Horn.
 Just be sure to research them carefully as they both come with their own list of pros and cons.

-Your next upgrade would be a toolbox.
+Your next upgrade would be a toolbox in the back of your Mega Cab.
 Most people own trucks because they have to get a job done.
 A toolbox provides an obvious home for those tools, but it’s great to store just about anything in.
 I’ve even seen people use the storage space as a little cooler.

 It’s your turn!
-What are some mods you’ve seen on a lifted Dodge Ram that you wish didn’t exist?
+What are some mods you’ve seen on Ram vehicles that you wish didn’t exist?
 Sound off in the comments below!

 Categories: List Articles